toptensoftware/flashy/flashy/README.md

 ## Rationale for v2

-Flashy v2 is a complete re-write of Flashy v1 and the original bootloader program.
+Flashy v2 is a complete re-write of Flashy v1 and David Welch's original bootloader program.
 The entire project has been cleaned up, refactored and re-engineered with a focus on robustness.

 While Flashy v1 could provide very fast flash times it often suffered from reliability and recovery issues.
 It typically just saturated the serial port write buffer and hoped the